KRMAssociatesInc/docker-vista/README.md

 ## Pre-requisites
 A working [Docker](https://www.docker.com/community-edition#/download) installation on the platform of choice.

+## Note
+You cannot use docker exec -it osehravista bash to get access to the mumps prompt.
+This is likely due to how docker permission schemes for shared memory access works.
+Instead always gain access via the ssh commands below

 ## Pre-built images
 Pre-built images using this repository are available on [docker hub](https://hub.docker.com/r/krmassociates/)